OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

 - like `ADD` but work only for files and directories
 - optionally accepts a flag `--from=<name|index>` that can be used to set the source location to a previous **build stage** (created with `FROM ..
 AS <name>`) that will be used instead of a build **context** sent by the user
 - the first encountered `COPY` instruction will invalidate the cache for all following instructions if the CONTENTS of one of its source paths have changed
+- **Tip**
+  - prefer `COPY` over `ADD` unless using the convenience provided by `ADD`
+    - use `curl` or `wget` to fetch files allows having the chance to discard unwanted files in the same instruction
+  - if you have multiple `Dockerfile` steps that use different files from your context, `COPY` them **individually**, rather than all at once.
+This ensures that each step's build cache is only invalidated if the specifically required files change.

 ```sh
 COPY [--chown=<user>:<group>] <src>... <dest>